Do You Need a Visa?

-- Are you planning on moving to Austria for an unlimited period of time because you are retiring or you are married to an Austrian citizen?
+- Are you planning on moving to Austria for an indefinite period of time because you are retiring or you are married to an Austrian citizen?

 - Will you be transferred to your company's office in Austria for more than six months?

 - Are you planning on studying at a university/college or on attending school (grade 1-12)?

 - Are you planning on staying in Austria for a period longer than six months?

 - Will you be working as a researcher (as stipulated by Austria's "Alien Employment Act") at an Austrian university for more than six months?